Decentralized identifier

 A decentralized identifier (DID) is a type of globally unique identifier that enables an entity to be identified in a manner that is verifiable, persistent (as long as the DID controller desires), and does not require the use of a centralized registry.
-DIDs enable a new model of decentralized digital identity that is often referred to as a self-sovereign identity.
-They are an important component of decentralized web applications.
+DIDs enable a new model of decentralized digital identity that is often referred to as a self-sovereign identity (SSI).
+This emerging model of digital identity, based on DIDs and SSIs, puts users in full control of their identity data and addresses key limitations of centralized and federated identity providers, including security vulnerabilities, large-scale data breaches, limited privacy protections, and insufficient user control.
+The DIDs are an important component of decentralized web applications.
+A decentralized identity management system based on Decentralized Identifiers and Self-Sovereign Identity principles, usually starts from a reference architecture involving Issuers, Holders, and Verifiers, with digital wallets or agents acting on behalf of identity subjects, and a specific identity infrastructure that supports issuance, validation and revocation of credentials.

 DID documents

 A decentralized identifier resolves (points) to a DID document, a set of data describing the DID subject, including mechanisms, such as cryptographic public keys, that the DID subject or a DID delegate can use to authenticate itself and prove its association with the DID.

 DID methods

 Just as there are many different types of URIs, all of which conform to the URI standard, there are many different types of DID methods, all of which must conform to the DID standard.
 Each DID method specification must define: